Peter Pan (1988 film): Plot

 Later, the Lost Boys and Wendy are by a body of water, fishing and sitting around.
 Suddenly, a dinghy comes into the area, captained by Smee and Starkey.
 The only other passenger on the dinghy is Tiger Lily, who Smee and Starkey beg to become their mother.
-Tiger Lily stands firm and says no, so the pirates decide to tie her up to a small rock, where she will surely drown with the rising current.
+Tiger Lily stands firm and says no, so the pirates decide to tie her up to a small rock, where she will surely drown with the rising tide.
 To save Tiger Lily, Peter imitates Hook and, as Hook, tells the pirates to set Tiger Lily free.
 Smee and Starkey do so, right as the true Captain Hook enters, expressing displeasure at them for setting Tiger Lily free.
 After they explain that they were ordered to do it by "Hook," the real Hook realizes that Peter was imitating him and taking advantage of him.
 The pirates and the Lost Boys break into a combat, leaving the Lost Boys victorious.

 After the dust settles, the Indians explain to the Lost Boys that the pirates are planning on attacking the Home Under the Ground later that night, so the Indian Chief, Great Big Little Panther, agrees to protects Peter's home for the night.
 During the night, the pirates catch the Indians by surprise, tying each of them up and throwing them into the Wendy House.
 Hook then walks to the entrance of the Home Under the Ground, imitating Great Big Little Panther and asking the boys to come up for a pow-wow.
 Through this method they kidnap every Lost Boy, except for Peter, who sleeps soundly, completely unaware of anything going on above.
 Hook takes the boys and Tinker Bell to the ship.
 Once at the ship, Tinker Bell cuts her bonds with Hook's sword, flying back to the Home Under the Ground and telling Peter that Wendy and the boys have been kidnapped.
 Peter springs into action, helping the Indians escape their bondage and asking the fairies and mermaids for help.

 Right as the children are about to walk the plank, Peter, the Indians, the fairies, and the mermaids all attack the ship, defeating the pirates once and for all.
 After all is said and done, Wendy decides that everyone should go back home to their real mothers, even Smee.
 Once the Darling children are safely back home in the house on Number 14, Wendy asks Peter and Tinker Bell if they would like to stay with him.
 Peter declines, explaining that he wants always to be a little boy and to have fun, and that living in London would mean growing up.
 They say goodbye, as Peter flies off into the night.